Spectral Appearance of Self-gravitating Disks Powered by Stellar Objects: Universal Effective Temperature in the Optical Continuum and Application to Little Red Dots: Universal effective temperature for the boundaries of optically thick disk regions

 The key universal feature for $T_{\rm eff}$ calculated from our fiducial opacity law is that regardless of $\rho$, most of the parameter space is consistently optically thick whereas all transition into the optically thin region must occur within the narrow parameter space where $T_{\rm eff}\sim T\sim 4000-4500$K due to the steep opacity law, suggesting a universal outer boundary $T_{\rm eff}$ for optically thick solutions, insensitive to the details of $\rho(R), T(R)$ and how mass flow is radially transported.
 This can be qualitatively taken as a self-gravitating disk version of the Hayashi limit.
 For high metallicity, dusty opacities (e.g. the green dashed lines), the opacity increases back up at low $T$ and allows for an outer optically thick branch of solutions that give rise to far infrared emission at $T_{\rm eff} < 2000$K. The dusty branch of solutions can extend to arbitrarily low midplane temperature applicable to ULIRGs \citep{Thompson2005}, but is non-existent as long as dust-free opacities is applied.

-For the main calculations in this paper, we adopt the metal-free opacity (corresponding to the dust-free limit in a \textit{narrow} sense) for illustrative clarity.
+We adopt the metal-free opacity (corresponding to the dust-free limit in a \textit{narrow} sense) for illustrative clarity in \S \ref{sec:universal_Teff}.
 Nevertheless, the emergence of a universal outer effective temperature is not restricted to low metallicity, but also persists in regimes where the gas remains \textit{broadly} dust-poor despite metal enrichment \citep{LeeChiangOrmel2014}.
 This is possible if metals fail to condense into grains at low temperatures and instead remain predominantly in molecular form.
 The development of a possible FIR-emitting dusty branch at non-negligible grain abundance is highly relevant to connecting our LRD framework to classical AGNs, and we return to this issue in \S \ref{sec:metal_dust}.